 When you factor in COVID-19, the risk becomes even more staggering.
 A White House analysis recently found that, when compared to 2019, overdose deaths were up by over 10 percent from January to April of 2020.
 According to Advisory Board, The New York Times reported that “If the trend continues, the United States in 2020 will see its sharpest increase in annual overdose deaths since 2016.”

-Ultimately, overdose does not discriminate.
+Ultimately, overdose does not discriminate which is why learning of ways on how to prevent an overdose is so important.
 Given that only 10 percent of those diagnosed with addiction receive treatment, the risk remains and will continue.
 In recognition of International Overdose Awareness Day on August 31st, we’d like to shed light on this very real issue, provide insight on overdose recovery, and honor the lives lost by the devastating disease that is addiction.

 What happens to your body when you overdose?